Fellows The Bascom’s Education Fellowships

 The Education Fellow commits to instruction, planning, and departmental support Tuesday – Saturday not to exceed 30 hours per week.

-- Design and Instruct Curricula – pre-K, k-12, college, continuing adults, senior citizens
+- Design and instruct curricula – Ages 7 – 12, continuing adults, and senior citizens

-- Teach Art-by-Appointments (Beginner level private lessons in drawing and painting)
+- Teach private lessons in drawing, painting, and mixed-media

 - Manage Hughes Studio (organize, clean, keep inventory)